matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 ```

 And the way Holmes approaches it is iteratively.
 One of the things
-Sherlock Holmes does is insist on having other people verbalize,
+that Sherlock Holmes does is insist on having other people verbalize,
 multiple times, the information that he is going to use to come up
 with a problem statement.